 Content in the context of this editorial policy and the activities of The Royal Institution of Australia is described as printed or digital content in the form of written words, stills photography, recorded audio, animation and videography.
 We deliver content through printed magazines, websites, social media and through live events.

 Our content strives to make evidence-based truths engaging and understandable.
 We investigate and report on research and discoveries in science, engineering and technology that may have profound outcomes for human progress and sustainability.
 The trust our audience has in The Royal Institution of Australia depends on our editorial independence and integrity and care in collecting and reporting information.
 We believe that independence, trust and wider public responsibility go hand in hand.

 All information provided by The Royal Institution of Australia will be fact-based and editorially independent, free from any bias and based on the consilience of the science available.
 If a material is to be presented that is outside the consilience or if a consilience on the issue does not exist or is unclear, this material must be presented in an appropriate context.

 A note on Consilience: Consilience is where independent lines of research reach the same or similar conclusions.
 It is not the consensus of opinions of scientists.
-It is where the majority of research on a subject is in agreement with each other.
+It is where the conclusions of the majority of research on a subject converges.

-All editorial decisions are the ultimate responsibility of the Director as Editor-‐In Chief for The Royal Institution of Australia.
+All editorial decisions are the ultimate responsibility of the CEO and Head of Publishing for The Royal Institution of Australia.
 This includes the determination of the consilience on a subject as well as the veracity and efficacy of all content.
-In making editorial decisions the Director has recourse to consult experts in their fields across Australia and internationally if required.
+In making editorial decisions the Head of Publishing has recourse to consult experts in their fields across Australia and internationally if required.

 To capture a wide audience with science stories our content needs to be informative, educational and entertaining.
 Content also needs to be accessible to a wide audience and relevant to their daily lives.
 Our content needs to work on every personal entertainment screen.